Project Funding Guidelines: Eligibility criteria

 Only one Project Funding application for one activity may be submitted by any individual or organisation each year.
+While artists may be involved in more than one project, they can only be the applicant signatory for one application.
 Applications must not include multiple projects.

-artsACT will not accept applications from applicants that have overdue unacquitted funding.
+artsACT will not accept applications from applicants that have overdue unacquitted funding from the ACT Government.

 artsACT reserves the right not to assess an application if it does not meet the eligibility criteria or all the requested information has not been provided.